glotzerlab/garnett/doc/readerswriters.rst

 GeTAR
 -----

-The *GeTAR*-format is a compressed and highly versatile *binary* format for storing and reading trajectory data.
+The *GeTAR*-format is a highly versatile, *binary* format for storing and reading trajectory data.
-HOOMD-blue allows to dump trajectory data in this format.
+HOOMD-blue provides a writer for this format.

 .. autoclass:: glotzformats.reader.GetarFileReader
     :members: